 5. New Zealand Chocolate

 If you are a chocoholic, you will be in heaven perusing the chocolate section at any local grocery store.
-The most famous New Zealand chocolate company is Whittaker’s and they make a ton of different chocolate bars that are worth trying.
+The most famous New Zealand chocolate company is Whittaker’s chocolate and they make a ton of different chocolate bars that are worth trying.

 They have a bunch of flavors that are unique to New Zealand, like pear and manuka honey, as well as traditional chocolate flavors.